HeigoTasuja/HeigoTasuja/README.md

 - 👋 Hi, I’m @HeigoTasuja
 - 👀 I’m interested in technology and engineering.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, also a bit JS for web development!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...